-Purpose:

-The purpose of this lesson is to familiarize you with the dangers at BC Hydro power system facilities and the measures that are in place at BC Hydro to ensure every worker's safety.

-- Define key terms related to safety. - Discuss key workplace hazards and the injuries they may cause. - Explain the key regulations that govern safety at BC Hydro. - Outline the responsibilities for safety at BC Hydro. - Explain the purpose of Local/Functional Component training. - Identify other safety resources at BC Hydro.
+- Purpose: The purpose of this lesson is to familiarize you with the dangers at BC Hydro power system facilities and the measures that are in place at BC Hydro to ensure every worker's safety. - Objectives: On completion of this lesson, you will be able to: - Define key terms related to safety. - Discuss key workplace hazards and the injuries they may cause. - Explain the key regulations that govern safety at BC Hydro. - Outline the responsibilities for safety at BC Hydro. - Explain the purpose of Local/Functional Component training. - Identify other safety resources at BC Hydro.